2010 Commonwealth Games: Closing ceremony

-The Games
+The closing ceremony was held on 14 October 2014 at the Jawaharlal Nehru Stadium, and featured Indian and Scottish performers.
+The Commonwealth Games flag was handed over to representatives of Glasgow, Scotland, which was to host the XX Commonwealth Games in 2014.

-Participating Commonwealth Games Associations
+Participating teams

-There were 71 participating nations at the 2010 Commonwealth Games.
+There were 71 participating Commonwealth Games Associations at the 2010 Commonwealth Games.
 As Fiji was suspended from the Commonwealth, it was banned from participating in the Games.
-Rwanda fielded a team for the games for the first time after becoming a Commonwealth member in 2009.
-The numbers of athletes from each country is shown in brackets.
+Rwanda fielded a team in the Commonwealth Games for the first time, after becoming a Commonwealth member in 2009.

+Note: The numbers of athletes from each participating association is shown in brackets.